Beach Canal Lighthouse Group, Hamilton, Ontario, Canada

 Stewart Patch, Treasurer

 Stewart graduated from Queens’ University with a degree in engineering and worked for Bell Canada as a network engineer in Ottawa for nearly 30 years.
 He took early retirement in 2004 and in 2006 moved to Dundas to join his wife, Ann Gillespie.
 He then began attending BCLG General Meetings and became more involved when his financial and computer programming skills were revealed.
 In addition to serving as Treasurer since November 2015, and one term as Chair (the previous year), Stewart also maintained the BCLG website for many years.
-Since January 2021 he has been enrolled in the Honours Physics program offered by McMaster University.
+From 2021 to 2024 he was enrolled in the Honours Physics program at McMaster University and graduated in June 2024 with a B.Sc. degree.

 Recording Secretary (vacant since the November 14, 2021, AGM)